gsa-oes/office-of-evaluation-sciences/_about/mission.md

 ## Why is OES at GSA?

 At the General Services Administration's (GSA) Office of Government-wide Policy, OES is uniquely situated in a central entity that can easily deploy technical support, provide an independent yet intragovernmental perspective, and develop standards for high-quality evidence activities in the federal environment.

+## The OES Strategic Plan

+The OES four-year Strategic Plan outlines our goals, strategic objectives, performance measures, and key capabilities for fiscal years 2022–2025.
+The plan will guide our decisions over the coming years, allowing the team to make meaningful contributions to and achievements within the federal government.
+The plan positions our team to support federal agency leadership and policymakers in expanding their use of evidence to inform decisions and investments in three priority areas.

+<a class="usa-button" href="{{site.baseurl}}/assets/files/OES-Strategic-Plan-FY22-25.pdf" target="_blank">Read our Strategic Plan (PDF)</a>